StableBet

 Breeding and Origins

 Frankel was a bay colt by Galileo out of Kind, a daughter of Danehill.
 He was bred by Prince Khalid Abdullah at Juddmonte Farms and trained throughout his career by Sir Henry Cecil at Warren Place in Newmarket.
-The combination of his sire's stamina and his dam's speed produced something that those who watch bloodlines had theorised about but never quite expected to see in practice.
+The combination of his sire's stamina and his dam's speed produced something that those who study bloodlines had theorised about but never quite expected to see in practice.

 What Made Him Different